 - Line a baking sheet with parchment paper.

 - Cut off one side of the sweet potato lengthwise, as close to the edge as possible.
-Cutting the side of the potato first allows you to then turn the potato onto this flat surface that you have just created.
+Cutting the potato’s side first allows you to then turn the potato onto this flat surface that you have just created.
 Having a stable area to rest the potato will make it easier to cut the potato into slices.
-Don’t discard that first piece, it comes out just as yummy as the rest!
+Don’t discard that first piece.
+It comes out just as yummy as the rest!

 - Cut the rest of the potato into 1/3″ slices, no smaller than 1/4″.